microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/02-size-analysis.md

     create database samples ;
     \q
 ```
-* Create benchmark objects in the database - run this on the bash prompt on the database host
+* Create benchmark objects in the database - run this on the bash prompt on the database host:
 ```bash
     pgbench -i  -h localhost -U postgres -d samples
 ```
-* Run a synthetic workload for 5 minutes and watch the system load from another bash prompt using unix tools while it is running.
+* Run a synthetic workload for 5 minutes and watch the system load from another bash prompt using unix tools while it is running:
 ```bash
     pgbench -c 500 -j 40 -T 300 -h localhost -U postgres -d samples
 ```
 * To run the synthetic benchmark for MySQL:
-    Connect to the on-premises MySQL database container and use mysqlslap tool
+    Connect to the on-premises MySQL database container and use mysqlslap tool:
 ```bash

     kubectl -n mysql exec deploy/mysql -it -- bash